Rishit61933/Fully-Automated-Arduino-Based-Plant-Watering-System/README.md

 ## 🙏 Acknowledgements

-Thanks to the lab assistants and proffesor Arup Lal Chakroborty at IIT Gandhinagar for their support and guidance throughout the project.
+Thanks to the lab assistants and professor Arup Lal Chakroborty at IIT Gandhinagar for their support and guidance throughout the project.

 ---